flipacholas/Architecture-of-consoles/articles/nes.Rmd.md

 Nintendo ended up shipping lots of different variants of the same console across the world [@general-variants] and even though they all share the same architecture, many look dramatically different and some may include built-in accessories.
 So, to keep it simple for this article, I'll focus on the two most popular revisions:

 - The **Family Computer** (known as *Famicom*) was the first incarnation, but was only released in Japan.
-This toy-looking design features two non-removable controllers (from which the second controller bundles an internal microphone), a front socket for the light gun (called *Zapper*), RF video out (using NTSC-J signal) and extra pins in the cartridge slot to expand the audio capabilities.
+This toy-looking design features two non-removable controllers (of which the second controller bundles an internal microphone), a front socket for the light gun (called *Zapper*), RF video out (using NTSC-J signal) and extra pins in the cartridge slot to expand the audio capabilities.
-- The **Nintendo Entertainment System** (known as *NES*) was the redesigned edition for western audiences living in North America, Europe and Oceania; with a look and mechanism that matches the common VHS/Betamax player.
+- The **Nintendo Entertainment System** (known as *NES*) was the redesigned edition for western audiences living in North America, Europe and Oceania; with a look and mechanism that match the common VHS/Betamax player.
 On the technical side, the controllers are now detachable (and microphone-lacking) and the video out has been improved with extra NTSC/PAL composite RCA connectors, although the audio expansion has been replaced with an anti-piracy subsystem.
 To top it off, the bottom of the case seals an 'expansion port' that was left unused, along with extra cartridge pins that communicate to that port [@general-cartridge].

 Because the author grew up with the 'NES' name, I will default to using that term to refer to the console in general, but I will switch to 'Famicom' when referring to unique capabilities only found in the Japanese variant.